Sorry, Donald Trump, but that’s not what I call a peace deal

 The American president, carried on waves of international support, has summoned dozens of leaders to Egypt.
 They will not give up the right to pat him on the back, to deliver flattering words in the style that has already become the model for conferences in which Trump participates.
 But these celebrations – the amusing carnival atmosphere, the hugs, the words of thanks – and Trump’s strange speeches, as was the case in the Israeli Knesset, his need to mock his predecessors Obama and Biden, are not yet a political plan.

-Not a few in Israel still dream of the full annexation of the West Bank and the Gaza Strip into the State of Israel and the expulsion of their inhabitants to nearby Arab countries or to distant countries that will agree to accept them.
-Not a few Palestinians dream of rehabilitating the military capabilities of Hamas, the Islamic Jihad, and other terror organizations, hoping to succeed in renewing the military conflict at some point in the near future.
+Not a few in Israel still dream of the full annexation of the West Bank and the Gaza Strip into the state of Israel and the expulsion of their inhabitants to nearby Arab countries or to distant countries that will agree to accept them.
+Not a few Palestinians dream of rehabilitating the military capabilities of Hamas, the Islamic jihad, and other terror organisations, hoping to succeed in renewing the military conflict at some point in the near future.

 These days, both sides are still captive to the blood-soaked trauma of the last two years and the painful memories of decades of bloody conflict.
 However, there is no alternative but a peace settlement based on two states that will recognise the mutual rights of both sides.